raywoo32/HPA/README.md

 6. Navigate to your GitHub repository, reload the page, and confirm that your edited files have arrived.

 **Your package check must pass without errors, warnings or notes.** ```rpt``` passes the checks, and nothing you have done above should have changed this, if it was done correctly.
 Therefore something is not quite right if the checking code finds anything to complain about.
 Fix it now.
-You need a "known-good-state" to revert to for debugging, in case problems arise later on.
+You need a "known-good-state" to revert to, for debugging, in case problems arise later on.

 **Validate**